furkanotuk/customroutes/README.md

 1. Add the `CustomRoutes.php` file to your project.

+2. Customize the paths in `CustomRoutes.php` according to your own preferences.

-2. Don't forget to start the session in your project using the `session_start()` function.
+3. Don't forget to start the session in your project using the `session_start()` function.

-3. Use the CustomRoutes class to define your page routes in your project.
+4. Use the CustomRoutes class to define your page routes in your project.

 ```php
 <?php